 - For each life or work event, they combined the procedures, the links to the system they need to take action in, and additional resources or vendors that may be helpful

-Some of the lessons learned from this employee portal initiative include to keep it simple, do a usability study with end users to ensure that the portal is organized in a way that will makes sense to the employee as they look for information, and ensure that key words are linked to each knowledge article to make it easy to search for.
-While this company is happy with the progress it has made with its employee portal, some of the areas they will next focus on are to conduct a “Tree Test” to ensure the information architecture is still valid as new content is added, build out additional HR content for other geographic regions in native languages, and evaluate how to link work and life events with their HR case management tool.
+Some of the lessons learned from this employee portal initiative include keeping it simple, doing a usability study with end users to ensure that the portal is organized in a way that will make sense to the employee as they look for information, and ensuring that keywords are linked to each knowledge article to make it easy to search for.
+While this company is happy with the progress it has made with its employee portal, some of the areas they will next focus on are conducting a “Tree Test” to ensure the information architecture is still valid as new content is added, building out additional HR content for other geographic regions in native languages, and evaluate how to link work and life events with their HR case management tool.

 iPollingTM Results Review